kalyani-ks/AWS-S3-to-Redshift-ETL-Pipeline/EventBride/start-workflow-rule.md

 ## start-workflow-rule

-This EventBride rule will invoke  Lamda function when a new object is added to the bucket.
+This EventBride rule will invoke  Lambda function when a new object is added to the bucket.

  **Event Pattern**